aosp-mirror/kernel_common/Documentation/filesystems/overlayfs.rst

 1. return EXDEV error: this error is returned by rename(2) when trying to move a file or directory across filesystem boundaries.
-Hence applications are usually prepared to handle this error (mv(1) for example recursively copies the directory tree).
+Hence applications are usually prepared to hande this error (mv(1) for example recursively copies the directory tree).
 This is the default behavior.

 2. If the "redirect_dir" feature is enabled, then the directory will be